 It is taking us 1 to 2 hours to get my dad out of or into bed.
 He is in Stage 7.
 At what point is it just safer to let him stay in bed?

 Families often have to look at their values as they consider what level of risk to take when providing care.
 It may be risky to encourage a person to walk (he or she could fall), but walking is also good for the body and helps the person maintain independence and feel a part of life.

 Keep your dad as active as possible.
-Being in bed constantly can lead to a number of health issues including painful and dangerous skin breakdown.
+Being in bed constantly can lead to a number of health issues including painful and dangerous skin breakdown this website.